Teen Article Submission Terms & Information

 - Teens must have their own primary SLFCU account or be the beneficiary of a custodial account at SLFCU.

-- Teens who have previously been awarded money for an article that was selected for publishing are eligible to submit a new article for consideration.
+- Teens who have previously been awarded money for an article that was selected for publishing are eligible to submit a new article on a different topic for consideration.

 - Must be the teen’s original work, not copied from any other source, and must be authored solely by the teen.